(dol a' se tron)

 WHY is this medicine prescribed?

-Dolasetron is used to prevent nausea and vomiting caused by cancer chemotherapy, anesthesia, or surgery in adults and children 2 years of age and older.
+Dolasetron is used to prevent nausea and vomiting caused by cancer chemotherapy.
 Dolasetron is in a class of medications called serotonin 5-HT3 receptor antagonists.
 It works by blocking the action of serotonin, a natural substance that may cause nausea and vomiting.

 HOW should this medicine be used?